Kia Sportage review

 It’s easy to get lost in the crowded world of family SUVs but the Kia Sportage looks equipped to stand out at the front of the pack.

-The Sportage has dramatic styling in line with the firm’s fully electric Kia EV6 – a previous What Car?
-Car of the Year winner – and there's plenty of substance behind those boomerang-shaped headlights.
+The Sportage has dramatic styling in line with the firm’s fully electric Kia EV6 – a previous of our Car of the Year Awards no less – and there's plenty of substance behind those boomerang-shaped headlights.

 Kia Sportage video review